 "I'm fine," Leslie insisted, noting Roarke's concerned look and Christian's skeptical expression.
 "Believe me, Father, if it happens again, you'll be the first to know."

 "You'll be the second to know," she promised him, and laughed when he rolled his eyes at her.
 With a wicked little twinkle she pulled him down and deliberately kissed him, and he submitted with a little grunt.
 "It'll be fine, my love, really.
 If it does get bad, we'll let you know right away.
 So please, try not to worry."

 "That's a tall order," Christian said with a little smile.
 "I worry about you more than you'd suspect.
-All right, my darling, but for heaven's sake watch yourself."
+All right, my darling, but for fate's sake watch yourself."
 He kissed her, then turned to Roarke.
 "I should be in the office all day, so if something happens there'll be no trouble reaching me."

 Roarke smiled.
 "We'll keep that in mind, Christian.
 Have a good morning."
 They watched Christian retreat to the car and drive away, just before their own vehicle pulled up to the walk.
 "Has he much reason to worry, Leslie?"

 Leslie shrugged and said, "I don't know.
 It doesn't really seem like a big deal.
 Poor Christian…making a fuss over nothing.
 Let's get to the plane dock before it decides to turn into something after all."
 Roarke chuckled, and they went to the car together.